hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

 -> **The AWS Adapter is a technical preview and not ready for production usage.** Its API is not stable and things might break unexpectedly.

-The `AwsTerraformAdapter` (included in the [`@cdktf/aws-cdk`](https://github.com/hashicorp/cdktf-aws-cdk) package) allows you to use Amazon Web Services Cloud Development Kit (AWS CDK) constructs in your CDKTF projects.
+The `AwsTerraformAdapter` (included in the [`@cdktf/aws-cdk`](https://github.com/hashicorp/cdktf-aws-cdk) package) allows you to use Amazon Web Services Cloud Development Kit (AWS CDK) constructs in your CDK for Terraform (CDKTF) projects.

 The `AwsTerraformAdapter` uses the [`aws_cloudcontrolapi_resource`](https://www.terraform.io/docs/providers/aws/r/cloudcontrolapi_resource.html) Terraform resource to communicate with the [AWS Cloud Control API](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/what-is-cloudcontrolapi.html).
 Reference this [list of supported resources](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html) for the Cloud Control API.

-Resources that the AWS Cloud Control API does not yet support� need to be manually mapped to their specific Terraform resources.
-Automatic mapping is not possible because attribute names and resource types differ between CloudFormation and Terraform.
-Some manual mappings are already [included](https://github.com/hashicorp/cdktf-aws-cdk/tree/main/src/mapping/aws) in the adapter and we plan on extending the support for them as we continue iterating on this technical preview.
-As the coverage of the AWS Cloud Control API grows, those manual mappings will become obsolete over time.
-In the meantime we are happy to accept PRs adding manual mappings for currently unsupported resources!
+You need to manually map resources that the AWS Cloud Control API does not yet support to specific Terraform resources because attribute names and resource types differ between CloudFormation and Terraform.
+Some manual mappings are already [included](https://github.com/hashicorp/cdktf-aws-cdk/tree/main/src/mapping/aws) in the adapter.
+Manual mappings will become obsolete over time as AWS Cloud Control API expands its coverage.
+In the meantime, we are happy to accept PRs adding manual mappings for currently unsupported resources!

 ## Requirements